If you’re looking for the perfect Melbourne weekend getaway, be sure to visit The Bellarine Peninsula!

-The Bellarine is host to loads of fun festivals and community events that attract thousands of locals, holidaymakers and visitors alike.
+The Bellarine Peninsula is host to loads of fun festivals and community events that attract thousands of locals, holidaymakers and visitors alike.

 Why not plan your Melbourne weekend getaway to coincide with a fab festival and enjoy everything from world-class sporting events, cultural and music festivities and fine wines and local delicacies?